The University has a system in place for dealing with complaints and grievances.

 University facilities and resources

-If you have a complaint about the availability of university facilities and resources, including the Library, please see section 2.3.2 of the Student Grievance Resolution Procedures.
+If you have a complaint about the availability of university facilities and resources, including the Library, please see the Student Grievance Resolution Procedure.

 Matters relating to sexual misconduct aren't dealt with under the University’s grievance resolution process.
 Visit the UQ Respect website for information about reporting sexual misconduct.